Nest Stays

 The Central Pacific coast delivers the adventure activities that Costa Rica is famous for, within easy reach of Jacó, Los Sueños, and Herradura.
 Ziplines offer the best views with minimal physical demands.
 ATVs let you explore hidden corners of the jungle.
 White water rafting provides a team-based challenge.
 Canyoning is the choice for those who want the most immersive experience.

 Pick one activity for a half-day, or combine two for a full adventure day.
 Either way, book directly when possible and confirm age requirements and physical restrictions before you go.
+If you want us to handle the logistics, reach out before your trip and we will line everything up.

 For more ideas on how to spend your time in the area, check out our guides to day trips from Jacó and beaches near Los Sueños.